DRS Student Research Bursary Scheme 2018

-The awards for the DRS Student Research Bursary Scheme 2018 have been confirmed and congratulations go to the following students and their project proposals:
+The awards for the DRS Student Research Bursary Scheme 2018 have been confirmed and congratulations go to the following students.

 Yang Zhao, Tongji University.
 The Auditory Experience of Electric Cars in Typical Driving Situations.